 Under this category, there are no limits to the number of immediate relatives who might immigrate from any country.
 Another advantage is that if the relative entered the United States in a lawful manner then the relative is exempt from certain “bars,” such as unauthorized employment or overstaying their time of admission.
 Please seek the advice of an experienced immigration attorney since there are exceptions, such as some entries under the Visa Waiver Program or Crewman on ships.

 If an applicant is an immediate relative then Form I-130, Petition for Alien Relative, and Form I-485, Application to Register Permanent Residence or to Adjust Status, may be simultaneously filed, along with an application for Work Authorization.
 It is important to note that additional paperwork is required such as the Affidavit of Support, Form I-864.
-Our firm has the required experience and training to assist you and your relatives through this process.

 If your relative qualifies under the immediate relatives category, and is currently present in the United States, then he or she can apply for work authorization and possibly advanced parole while their application is pending.

 In addition to immediate family members, there are other classes of relatives for which you may petition for immigration status if you are a United States citizen.

 For a fiancé(e), Form I-129F, Petition for Alien Fiancé(e) must be filed with the USCIS.
 For unmarried children of your fiancé(e) that are under the age of 21, their names must be included on the Form I-129F petition.
 A K-2 Non-Immigrant Visa may be an option for the children of a fiancé(e).

 Because of the changes in the law, same-sex couples are also eligible to petition on behalf of their same-sex spouse or fiancé(e).